neutron-org/dex-quint-model/modelReport.md

  - There are some privileged parameter-choices of the actions.
 For example, a liquidity provider may choose to withdraw any number of their shares from a pool (expressed by `oneOf(1.to(userShares)`).
 However, the most interesting scenarios happen when the user withdraws all their shares.
 In a default setup, this would happen too rarely.
 Thus, we add a Boolean `nondet withdrawAll = oneOf(Set(true, false))` which flips a coin to decide whether to withdraw all shares, or some amount of shares.
  - We also ran some tests that were not completely free ranging.
 Phrased as runs, they were given a _blueprint_ of the simulation: what sequence of actions needs to happen first, followed by some random choice of actions, and then again followed by predetermined action.

+With each violation we found, we inspected it, documented if it were a novel one, and modified the model to avoid the paths leading to the violation.
+Once we reached a stable state (violations not being found in our typical 100000 run simulation), we ran a final expiriment: 12 processes, each running 300000 simulations.
+This run found no novel violation.

 To assess the quality of the generated traces, we have created predicates describing interesting scenarios and then monitored the executions to track how often these interesting predicates were true.

-Overall, we ran 100000 simulations, each of the length 50.
-At every state of the simulation, we inspected the invariants described above.
-We tracked and confirmed that the following properties were true:
- - A tranche was exhausted through cancellation (true in ~60% of all explored states).
+ - A tranche was exhausted through cancellation in ~300k traces.
- - A tranche was exhausted through a series of withdrawals (true in ~7% of all explored states).
+ - A tranche was exhausted through a series of withdrawals in ~45k traces.
- - A single tranche was shared by multiple users (true in ~10% of all explored states).
+ - A single tranche was shared by multiple users in ~36k traces.
- - A single swap could potentially use liquidity from both a tranche and a pool (true in ~3% of all explored states).
+ - A single swap could potentially use liquidity from both a tranche and a pool in ~100k traces.

  Descriptively, we saw among the inspected scenarios interactions of swaps with both pools and tranches, as well as multiple users placing their orders, withdrawing proceeds repeatedly and cancelling their placements.
  The type of interaction that caused the recent bug in the DEX having to do with cancellations was found among the generated traces.